MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-backup-restore-dataset.md

 * Power BI must be able to access your ADLS Gen2 directly.
 Your ADLS Gen2 can't be located in a VNET and the firewall can't be turned on.

 * If your ADLS Gen2 is already working with **Backup and Restore**, and you disconnect and later reconfigure it to work with **Backup and Restore** again.
 You must first rename or move the previous backup folder, or the attempt will result in errors and failure.

 * **Restore** only supports restoring the database as a **Large Model (Premium)** database.

 * Only **enhanced format model (V3 model)** is allowed to be restored.

+* When access to account key on your storage account is [disabled](/azure/storage/common/shared-key-authorization-prevent#disable-shared-key-authorization), you might get this error: *you might get the following error: *Key based authentication is not permitted on this storage account*.

-* There's a new property, `ignoreIncompatibilities`, for the `restore` command that addresses Row-level security (RLS) incompatibilities between Azure Analysis Services (AAS) and Power BI Premium.
+* The property, `ignoreIncompatibilities` for the `restore` command addresses Row-level security (RLS) incompatibilities between Azure Analysis Services (AAS) and Power BI Premium.
 Power BI Premium only supports the read permission for roles, but AAS supports all permissions.
 If you try to restore a backup file for which some roles don't have *read* permissions, you must specify the `ignoreIncompatibilities` property in the `restore` command.
 If not specified, restore can fail.
 When specified, the role without the *read* permission is dropped.
 Currently, there's no setting in SSMS that supports the `ignoreIncompatibilities` property, however, you can specify it in a `restore` command using Tabular Model Scripting Language (TMSL).
 For example:

     ```json
       {